DoubleU-ANG/CASA0015_Mobile_System/README.md

  * User customization

 ## :woman:User experience
-A woman opening a window in her house and seeing the bright, sunny weather outside.
-She smiles and says, 'What a beautiful day!'
+A woman opened a window in her house and seeing the bright, sunny weather outside.
+She smiled and said, 'What a beautiful day!'

 <img src="storyboard/P1.jpg" height="300em" />

-She leaving her house to buy groceries.
+She left her house to buy groceries.
 She step out of her front door, holding a shopping bag.

 <img src="storyboard/P2.jpg" height="300em" />

-However, a sudden change in weather happens and dark clouds cover the sky.
+However, a sudden change in weather happened and dark clouds covered the sky.

 <img src="storyboard/P3.jpg" height="300em" />

-And then, she open the 'Home Window Assistance' app in her phone, and check the room data and try to close the windows.
+And then, she opened the 'Home Window Assistance' app in her phone, and checked the room data and tried to close the windows.

 <img src="storyboard/P4.jpg" height="300em" />

-After that, the windows in her house automatically close without anyone at home.
+After that, the windows in her house automatically closed without anyone at home.

 <img src="storyboard/P5.jpg" height="300em" />

-Finally, with the help of this app, she is able to continue her shopping rather than turning back to close the windows in her house.
+Finally, with the help of this app, she was able to continue her shopping rather than turning back to close the windows in her house.

 <img src="storyboard/P6.jpg" height="300em" />